Segovia vs Toledo: Choosing a Madrid Day Trip

 In general, the prices within each city for things like entry fees, food and activities are going to be roughly the same, however, there are a few things to consider.

 Segovia has three major points of interest and most day trippers are going to want to enter some of these.
 The Roman aqueduct can be viewed free of charge, however, both the Alcázar and the cathedral charge entry fees.
-However, none are that steep and it’s worth paying to enter if both things interest you.
+None are that steep and it’s worth paying to enter if both things interest you.

 You also need to consider the costs associated with travelling to or from Segovia vs Toledo.
 For instance, while the train tickets to both cities cost roughly the same, you also need to consider the fee for the bus between the station and the city centre in Segovia (€2 per person each way).
 This is not a cost associated with visiting Toledo.